bl1231/bilbomd-ui/README.md

 ## Version History

+- 1.10.0
+  - Add config information table to the Admin panel
+  - Improvements to CI/CD workflow
 - 1.9.7
   - Use new config API for config info (e.g. dev/prod, useNersc, repo, etc.)
   - remove all `VITE_*` references from frontend code